 New-Onset Vitiligo During Long-Term, Stable Infliximab Treatment of Pityriasis Rubra Pilaris

-February 2013 | Volume 12 | Issue 2 | Case Report | 217 | Copyright © February 2013
+February 2013 | Volume 12 | Issue 2 | Case Reports | 217 | Copyright © February 2013

 Adam R. Mattox DO MS, Jeaneen A. Chappell MD, and M. Yadira Hurley MD

 Department of Dermatology, Saint Louis University School of Medicine, St. Louis, MO

 Incidents of new-onset vitiligo attributed to infliximab therapy for rheumatoid arthritis and ulcerative colitis have been reported.
 Reported cases share a common theme in that symptoms manifested in close proximity to the initiation or significant dose increase of the medication.
 This case describes the presentation of infliximab-induced vitiligoin a patient using it for long-term treatment of stable pityriasis rubra pilaris.
 The patient was initiated and titrated to a stable dose of infliximab totaling 27 months' duration.
 He was able to achieve near-complete resolution of symptoms before developing depigmented patches consistent with vitiligo.
 Infliximab was discontinued.
 Tacrolimus 0.1% ointment and narrow-band ultraviolet B light successfully repigmented the patches.
 The association of discontinuing infliximab and resolution of vitiligo suggests infliximab had a role in this case.
 Though the mechanism of involvement is undetermined, infliximab may have induced an autoimmune process by paradoxically activating lymphocytes.
 Alternatively, infliximab antibodies may have led to the process by disrupting the normal balance of cytokines.
 J Drugs Dermatol.